SalomePlatform/adao/doc/en/snippets/AuthorizedPoints.rst

-.. index:: single: ExcludedPoints
+.. index:: single: AuthorizedPoints

-ExcludedPoints
+AuthorizedPoints
   *List of integer series*.
-Each element is a series, containing the indices of the points excluded from the optimal search, according to the order of the variables of a state vector considered arbitrarily in one-dimensional form.
+Each element is a series, containing the indices of the points allowed for the optimal search, according to the order of the variables of a state vector considered arbitrarily in one-dimensional form.
   By default, when all points are implicitly allowed, the set is empty.

   Example :
-  ``ep = ADD.get("ExcludedPoints")[-1]``
+  ``ep = ADD.get("AuthorizedPoints")[-1]``